. .

 Private Henry Cole was one of those taken prisoner.
 He was transferred to Louisville, Kentucky, then on to Rock Island Barracks located on the Mississippi River near Chicago6.
 During the winter months, this camp experienced a fever epidemic.
 Fifteen hundred men died from exposure to the cold during the first 6 months of the camp.
 The death rate at this time was higher than any time at Andersonville11.

-On April 12th, 1864, General Forrest attacked and overwhelmed the Union garrison of 550 Yankees at Fort Pillow.
-This skirmish was called the "Fort Pillow Massacre", as the Yankees lost over 250 soldiers, mostly black, and the Confederates lost only 14.
-During the final charge against the inner breastworks, the casualties of the 5th Mississippi Cavalry included 5 men killed and 13 wounded.
-The remaining killed in this skirmish included: 2nd Missouri had 2 ; Duffs Miss.
-1; Forrest's Regiment 1; and the 4th Brigade, consisting of 2nd, 15th, and 16th Tennessee with 5 killed14.
+The final charge against the inner breastworks was lead by McCulloch’s brigade and included the 5th Mississippi Cavalry.
+The 5th Mississippi Cavalry suffered the highest number of casualties which included 5 men killed and 13 wounded.
+The remaining killed in this skirmish included: 2nd Missouri had 2; Duffs’ Mississippi 1; Forrest's Regiment 1; and the 4th Brigade, consisting of 2nd, 15th, and 16th Tennessee with 5 killed14.
 Private Richard W. Cole was one of these killed in action.
 Colonel Reed was fatally wounded in the shoulder, bowels and ankle and died two weeks later.
 General Forrest wrote to Gen. Polk on April 15:

 "I sustained a loss of 20 killed and 60 wounded.